 The MCU doesn’t seem quite so ambitious now.
 At least its constituent parts operate within the same genre and its key players all wear similar outfits.
 In the JMCU things are wilder and a lot more freewheeling.
 It doesn’t even respect the boundaries of its medium.
 In 1993, Munch gate-crashed The World’s Most Dangerous Party, an album by chat show legend David Letterman’s bandleader, Paul Shaffer.
 The album featured celebrity cover versions of classic songs in a faux house party setting.
 Munch interrupted the final track after neighbours complained about the noise.

 Marvel often takes bold, creative choices with their superhero properties.
-Their Guardians of the Galaxy, for instance, include a sentient raccoon and tree.
+Their Guardians of the Galaxy, for instance, include a sentient raccoon and talking tree.
 The JMCU, however, jumped the species barrier years ago.
 A 2006 Sesame Street episode featured a parody entitled Law and Order: Special Letters Unit.
 It featured a haggard, bespectacled Munch muppet (not voiced by Belzer, alas) investigating the case of a missing letter ‘M’ and contained the immortal line “Enough chung-chunging already!”
 It was, of course, delightful.

 Munch Bunch